colmoneill/drafts/PZIyear2/Thesis/2017_01-thesis-introduction.md

 > *Technology is typically seen as a problem-solver, and well-designed technology **is supposed to follow an according aesthetic of efficiency**, ease and—ultimately—automation.*
 <br><small>To Save Everything, Click Here — Evgeny Morozov, ch 9</small>

-* craft they virtualise: the digital version that results from the craft
+* craft they virtualise: the digital version that results from transforming a a manual craft into a software one

-These definitions will be pushed further and contextualised in the first chapter.
-What is a digital craft?
+<br>What is a digital craft?
 When is on computer practice a craft?
 Is all production work on screen therefore the work of a crafts-person?
 Where do the actions come from?
 What or who determines the order of the proceedings?
 What are the models?

-To attempt to understand some of the notions of software technologies for craft, beyond the early socio-historical contexts that explain why software came to be at all, we will look at the notion of efficiency and efficacy.
+To attempt to understand some of the notions of software technologies for craft, beyond the early socio-historical contexts that explain why software came to be at all, we will look at the notion of efficiency and efficacy (Chapter 2).
 What influences have they had on our understanding of software practices as crafts.

 Later, the place of the user will be in question.
 Who is s/he, a user, a person, a worker, a link in a chain, an artist?
 How can s/he learn this environment?
 What is needed by a newcomer to understand the practice that is enabled by the software?